santic113/Data-Project/README.md

-# Data-Project
+# Summary

 Workspace where I will post some of the personal data science projects I work on.
 Within each folder you will find a description of a given project, approach, and goal.
 I will also include links to final output results such as a Tableau Dashboard.

 The majority of my projects will be in R, however I am also well-versed in SQL for querying & data structing/prep.
-For visualzation my skills include Tableau, PowerBI, and R(specifically ggplot2)
+For visualization my skills include Tableau, PowerBI, and R(specifically ggplot2)

 ## Get to Know Me